The Early Years

 Thematic Approach and Adult Directed

 Our curriculum is planned around several high-quality texts, which follow a theme and are rich in language.
-Planning promotes awe and wonder, excitement and offers numerous experiences.
+Planning promotes awe and wonder, and offers numerous experiences.
 Our themes are constantly evolving and developing according to community and cohort needs or interests.
 Direct teaching is a carefully planned set of objectives according to children’s next steps.
+Staff teams meet half-termly to use the Progression of Skill documents to plan objectives according to children’s next steps, to further extend current learning or plan new skills or experiences that need to be offered.
 Some planned activities include:

 • Storytime and Grandma Fantastic – Her love of language promotes the development of new words.